simonlzn/SpringWithGradle/README.md

 The very basic web application with Spring MVC framework.
 No specific IDE is required.
 Gradle is used as the dependency management and build tool.

 "gradle war" generates the .war file, which can be deployed to tomcat.
+Hibernate config is included to create sessions for database operations.

 Gradle-Tomcat plugin is also included in the build.gradle configuration file, which enables possibility of using the embedded tomcat internally. "gradle tomcatRunWar" can be used to launch the application without installation of tomcat.